4-field symmetry breakings in twin-resonator photonic isomers: Sequential and nested SSB

 Continuing to observe Fig.~\ref{fig2} for even higher input powers, alternative SSB bifurcations occurs for both systems.
 The respective symmetries that break at each SSB bifurcation are different for the two systems.
 In system ``o$\arrowvert$o", the SSB leads to the field pairing with our previously defined Cross Symmetry, Table~\ref{tab:my_label} row 4.
 However, in system ``$\arrowvert$oo$\arrowvert$", two distinct SSB bubbles occur, each with their own unique SSB bifurcations.
 The first bifurcation breaks both PS and CS and leads to the field pairing with RS alone as shown in the third row of Table~\ref{tab:my_label}.
 This RS pairing has not been observed in system ``o$\arrowvert$o".

 The steady state solutions later jump to other steady state solutions mid-RS bubble.
 These solutions correspond to the field pairings with CS.
 This jump of the system state from one stable condition to another stable condition is a particularly interesting feature of the system ``$\arrowvert$oo$\arrowvert$".
 By close inspection of the crossing point, it has been observed that the PSB bubble breaks into a set of fully asymmetric solutions where the four fields start to oscillate.
-The oscillations trigger the system to change the state.
+The oscillations trigger the system to change the state.If the two resonators in system ``$\arrowvert$oo$\arrowvert$" or ``o$\arrowvert$o" are assumed to be different, since the symmetry between the resonators is not present, one expects for example the pitchfork bifurcations of Fig.~\ref{fig2} to transform into saddle-node bifurcations that is typical of imperfect bifurcations of this kind~\cite{Golubitski79, Golubitsky85}.